postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

 * **Better multi-platform support**: Caravela does not load the whole project being built in the compiler process, therefore it avoids the  cross-compilation issues that have plagued PostSharp for many years;

-* **Better design-time experience**: You will see introduced members and interfaces in Intellisence because Caravela will do that at design time and not at post-compilation time.
+* **Better design-time experience**: You will see introduced members and interfaces in Intellisense because Caravela will do the work at design time and not at post-compilation time.
 No need for weird casts.

 * **Better run-time performance**: Because of code generation improvements, you can create aspects that execute much faster.

-* **Better debugging experience**:  You can switch from source code view to transformed code view and debug the code exactly as it is executed.
+* **Better debugging experience**:  You can switch from source code view to transformed code view and debug exactly the code that is executed.

 ## Benefits of PostSharp "Caravela" over Roslyn source generators

 Unlike Roslyn source generators, PostSharp "Caravela":

- * can replace or enhance hand-written code (Roslyn source generators are additive only: you just can add partial classes);
+ * can replace or enhance hand-written code (Roslyn source generators are additive only: you can only add partial classes);
  * allows you to write aspects (or code transformations):
      * in your main project (instead of a separate project),
      * using the C# language, with Intellisense and code validation (instead of building a string);